IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-When a host retrieves the PvD Additional Information, it MUST verify that the TLS server certificate is valid for the performed request (e.g., that the Subject Alternative Name is equal to the PvD ID expressed as an FQDN).
+When a host retrieves the PvD Additional Information, it MUST verify that the TLS server certificate is valid for the performed request (e.g., that a DNS-ID {{?RFC6125}} on the certificate is equal to the PvD ID expressed as an FQDN).
 This authentication creates a secure binding between the information provided by the trusted Router Advertisement, and the HTTPS server.
 However, this does not mean the Advertising Router and the PvD server belong to the same entity.

 Hosts MUST verify that all prefixes in all the RA PIOs are covered by a prefix from the PvD Additional Information.
 An adversarial router